 Explore Perthshire and Pitlochry

-Pitlochry hosts several annual events, like the Highland Games or Etape Caledonia cycling race.
+Pitlochry hosts several annual events, such as the Highland Games and the Etape Caledonia cycling race.
 Or you can visit the Enchanted Forest in nearby Faskally Wood.
 If the dazzling light visuals against the natural backdrop of the forest don’t leave you awestruck, we don’t know what will.

 Breathe the Fresh Air in Cairngorms National Park